samuelorji/scala/topics/collections/basics.md

 side of the collection, and the `+` is on the side of the element.

 It is also possible to join two `Vector`s together, regardless of the lengths of the inputs.
-The `++` operator (which unfortunately does not conform to the mnemonic above!) will construct a new `Vector` from two existing `Vector`s as operands, for example,
+The `++` operator (which unfortunately does not conform to the mnemonic above, as _both_ operands are collections!) will construct a new `Vector` from two existing `Vector`s, for example,
 ```scala
 val transactions = account ++ Vector(200, 400, 100)
 ```